james77777778/keras-aug/README.md

 KerasAug is:

-- faster than KerasCV which is official Keras library
+- 🚀 faster than [KerasCV](https://github.com/keras-team/keras-cv) which is an official Keras library
-- supporting various data types, including **images, labels, bounding boxes, segmentation masks**, and more.
+- 🧰 supporting various data types, including **images, labels, bounding boxes, segmentation masks**, and more.
-- dependent only on TensorFlow, TensorFlow Probability and KerasCV
+- ❤️ dependent only on TensorFlow, TensorFlow Probability and KerasCV
-- seamlessly integrating with the `tf.data` and `tf.keras.Model` API
+- 🌟 seamlessly integrating with the `tf.data` and `tf.keras.Model` APIs
-- compatible with GPU
+- 🔥 compatible with GPU

 ## Why KerasAug?